INTI-CMNB/KiBot/docs/source/configuration/sup_globals.rst

          Currently known are None, HAL, HASL, HAL SnPb, HAL lead-free, ENIG, ENEPIG, Hard gold, ImAg, Immersion Silver, Immersion Ag, ImAu, Immersion Gold, Immersion Au, Immersion Tin, Immersion Nickel, OSP and HT_OSP.

+.. _Globals_pcb_image_prefix:

+      -  ``pcb_image_prefix`` :index:`: <pair: global options; pcb_image_prefix>` [:ref:`string <string>`] (default: ``'kibot_image'``) Prefix used to paste images from outputs.
+Used by `pcb_print`.
+         You must create a group at the coordinates where you want to paste the image. |br|
+         The image will be drawn inside the group, but the aspect ratio will be preserved.
+So you'll get the best results if the group aspect ratio matches the image aspect ratio. |br|
+         The name of the group must be *kibot_image_X* where X is the output name. |br|
+         This option configures the prefix used.
+If this option is empty no images will be pasted. |br|
+         If the output generates more than one image you can used OUTPUT_NAME[INDEX] to select the image.
+The first image is INDEX one, using zero you'll get the last image.

 .. _Globals_pcb_material:

       -  ``pcb_material`` :index:`: <pair: global options; pcb_material>` [:ref:`string <string>`] (default: ``'FR4'``) PCB core material.
 Currently used for documentation and to choose default colors.